meuleman/gae-init-docs/main/templates/tutorial/create.md

 from main import app
 ```

-The necessary imports for creation handler, just put
+This includes the needed imports for the Handler, just put
 them in the beginning of the `contact.py` file with the rest of the
 imports.